sdumetz/node-evdev/README.md

 An Evdev events reader.

+Quick test : see [index.js](/sdumetz/blob/master/index.js).
+Will open any plugged joystick and display events as they come.

 ## Why not using libevdev

 I don't have the required skills to port libevdev to a nodejs native module.